AlpyneDreams/vgui.css/README.md

 See `demo_greensteam.html` for example usage.
 Semantics are exactly the same for blacksteam.

-To edit the styles, use [`lessc`](http://lesscss.org/usage/) on specific files or leave the [less-watch-compiler](https://www.npmjs.com/package/less-watch-compiler) process running: `less-watch-compiler styles styles`, in the root folder.
+To edit the styles, use [`lessc`](http://lesscss.org/usage/) on specific files or leave the [less-watch-compiler](https://www.npmjs.com/package/less-watch-compiler) process running: `less-watch-compiler --main-file greensteam/greensteam.less styles styles`, in the root folder.

 ### Online Demo